gc3-uzh-ch/gridka-school/tutorial/nova_compute.rst

 This will also install the **nova-compute** package and all its dependencies.

 ..
-FIXME: let's see if with icehouse nova-compute is using nova-conductor by default and nothing else.
+FIXME: let's see if with Juno nova-compute is using nova-conductor by default and nothing else.

    In order to allow the compute nodes to access the MySQL server you must